 In an effort to provide clarity within the mobile processing industry, we have important information for you on some concerning tactics that are being used by a number of organizations to increase the competitiveness of their products.
 Unfortunately, these tactics could also be putting your business and your customers at serious risk by exposing sensitive data.
 Read on to learn three ways mobile software vendors are currently putting their customers’ data and reputation at risk.

-Also, for a deeper discussion of these topics, register for our upcoming mobile webinar:
+Also, for a deeper discussion of these topics, watch our on-demand mobile webinar: “Trust in the Second-Hand Mobile Market—Is Your Data Secure?” presented with CTIA.

 #1 Outsourcing Software Development to Untrusted Overseas Partners